 Most people have at some point in their lives experienced the pain of a hangover and learned a valuable lesson about the costs of overindulgence.
-For alcoholics, the pain of not drinking can be far greater, which can lead to continuous drinking to avoid withdrawal symptoms.
+For alcoholics, the pain of not drinking can be far greater, which can lead to continuous drinking to avoid alcohol withdrawal symptoms.
 This creates a vicious cycle that may require specialist treatment to break free from.

 Most of us who enjoy the taste of alcohol have also probably suffered from the excruciating experience of a hangover at sometime or another.
 These symptoms are often confused with the symptoms of alcohol withdrawal.
 What is being experienced in a hangover is the body’s reaction to a poisonous toxin taken in excess.
-Withdrawal symptoms occur when the body has become dependant on alcohol but at the same time is starved of receiving it.
+Alcohol withdrawal symptoms occur when the body has become dependant on alcohol but at the same time is starved of receiving it.
 So how does the alcohol change from being a poisonous toxin to a fundamental bodily resource?

 A vicious cycle